TBRPC/GIS-Data-and-Mapping-Resources/README.md

 ### Form Based Contributions
 If you don't have a GitHub, but have relevant resources that you would like to contribute, you can use this [Google Form](https://docs.google.com/forms/d/e/1FAIpQLSeVUrP16Fu9kZQM7qX5IiaNtWDSoyh9eWbnVby9CyhevZUPGw/viewform?embedded=true).
 We will look at incorporating it into the repo pending review.

-### GitHub Contributions
-We are actively looking for contributions from those interested in Tampa Bay regional planning and GIS.
-To find out more, visit the [Contribution](https://github.com/APA-Technology-Division/planning-technology-resources/blob/main/CONTRIBUTING.md) page to see our recommended format.

 Thank you to the American Planning Association (APA) Technology Division for the inspiration and template for this repo.
 Please check out their [GitHub Repo](https://github.com/APA-Technology-Division) for more planning, mapping and GIS resources.